 Utah has some of the most stringent alcohol laws in the nation.
 Liquor and wine can only be purchased in state-run liquor stores.
 Beer with an alcohol by volume of 5% or lower can be purchased in grocery stores, but beer above that cutoff is only available in state liquor stores.

-Utah taxes on beer total 41 cents per gallon, or about 4 cents per beer.
+Utah taxes beer at a rate of 43 cents per gallon, or about 4 cents per beer.

 Utah Gas Tax